 UCAS Points Comparison

-All 3 qualification routes attract UCAS points, which are the entry tariff into universities.
-Universities accept all routes.
-The table below compares the number of UCAS points that each grade attracts in the 3 routes.
-It is worth noting that if students take at least 2 IB subject qualifications and 1 BTEC or other applied qualification they qualify for the International Baccalaureate Career Related Programme (IBCP), which carries up to an additional 12 UCAS points.
+It is worth noting that if students take at least two IB subject qualifications and one BTEC or other applied qualification they qualify for the International Baccalaureate Career Related Programme (International Baccalaureate), which carries up to an additional 12 UCAS points.